 Adolescent Psychiatric Care: The New Directions Program – Acute psychiatric inpatient care and partial hospitalization for children and teens ages 10 to 17 in crisis.
 Effective coping alternatives and intensive skills training are emphasized.

-Chemical Dependency for Teens: The Trust Program – Adolescents ages 13-18 that are dealing with chemical dependency issues or that have a dual diagnosis.
+Chemical Dependency and Substance Abuse Treatment for Teens: The Trust Program – Adolescents ages 13-18 that are dealing with chemical dependency issues or that have a dual diagnosis.
 For teens who have a pattern of repeated substance abuse that poses serious social and health risks.

 Issues of Sexual Offending: Courage – This separate, secure unit uses JSOTP, an evidence based program for working with sexual offenders, to address the treatment needs of males ages 12-17 that have committed a sexual offense.
 “No More Victims” is the goal for each patient.

 Outpatient Adolescent Psychiatric Care – Rivendell Behavioral Health Hospital welcomes outpatient psychiatrist Dr. Brian Barczak.
 Dr. Barczak is accepting child and adolescent patients.
 He also sees young adults that are currently in college.

 Help is Here – If you or your family member is in a crisis or has a mental health issue, please call us at 270-843-1199 or 800-548-2621.
 We offer a free confidential assessment 24 hours a day, 7 days a week, to help determine the best way to help.
 Rivendell is approved by Medicaid, Medicare and most commercial insurance companies including Anthem, Humana and Tri-Care.